Galactic Geology: Probing Time-Varying Dark Matter Signals with Paleo-Detectors

 We model the DSNB and GSNB as in Ref.~\cite{Baum:2019fqm}.
+In this work, we will treat these neutrino fluxes as constant in time, however we account for violations of this and other modeling assumptions via a systematic modeling uncertainty (see Secs.~\ref{sec:uncertainty_stats}/\ref{sec:uncertainty}).
 Considering the different neutrino-induced background spectra in Fig~\ref{Fig:bkgs}, we see that at short track lengths ($x_T \lesssim 100\,\mathrm{nm}$) solar neutrinos contribute most tracks, at intermediate lengths ($100\,{\rm nm} \lesssim x_T \lesssim 400\,$nm) the GSNB dominates, and for $x_T \gtrsim 400\,$nm atmospheric neutrinos are the largest neutrino-induced background.

 Radiogenic backgrounds primarily originate from $^{238}{\rm U}$ and its decay products.
 While the half-life of $^{238}{\rm U}$ ($T_{1/2} \sim 4\,$Gyr) is long compared to the age of paleo-detector samples, the subsequent decays in the uranium series,